 (2) Providing guidance and advice to the City on relevant legislation and public policy issues.

-For FY 2012, the Commission for Women is focusing its advocacy efforts on teenage pregnancy prevention through assisting the Alexandria Campaign on Adolescent Pregnancy (ACAP).
+In FY 2012, the Commission for Women focused its advocacy efforts on teenage pregnancy prevention through assisting the Alexandria Campaign on Adolescent Pregnancy (ACAP).

 Other activities throughout the year include:

 - Domestic Violence Awareness month activities in October.

 - Outreach at the Old Town Alexandria Farmer's Market.

 - Celebrating International Women's Day on March 8.